Marsaxlokk

 The colourful traditional Maltese fishing boats, the luzzu, one of the symbols of Malta.
 The painted eye on each side of the prow is an old custom believed to protect the boats from evil.
 Marsaxlokk is especially known for the many luzzus in its harbour.
 In the background can be seen the parish church of Marsaxlokk dedicated to Our Lady of the Rosary - The Madonna of Pompeii.

 Marsaxlokk (/mt/) is a small, traditional fishing village in the Southern Region of Malta.
 It has a harbour, and is a tourist attraction known for its views, fishing and history.
-As of March 2014, the village had a population of 3,534.
 The village is also known for the Marsaxlokk Market, which is mainly a large fish market which takes place along the seafront on Sundays, and a tourist market during all other days of the week.
 Inhabited and well-known since antiquity, Marsaxlokk was used as a port by Phoenicians, Carthaginians and also has the remains of a Roman-era harbour.
 Originally a part of the city of Żejtun, the fishing village became a separate parish in the late nineteenth century.

+The population of Marsaxlokk was 4,206 in July 2024.
+This included 2,263 males and 1,943 females; 3,512 Maltese nationals and 694 foreign nationals.

 Traditional luzzi and other larger and more modern vessels line the sheltered inner harbour.
 The village is also popular among locals and tourists alike for its walks around the coast and harbour, its restaurants, as well as for its swimming zones.
 Marsaxlokk Bay also includes a container freeport towards Birżebbuġa, a power station complex towards Delimara, and a small ship-repair facility for fishermen.

 Marsaxlokk is sometimes referred to as Portus Herculis, due to the association of Marsaxlokk Bay with the Roman and Punic remains at Tas-Silġ.